 20. Pencil Boxes

 This could be, potentially, a pricey option as well.
-However, my first year of teaching my mom was at CVS shopping when she saw a bunch pencil boxes on sale for a buck a piece.
+However, my first year of teaching my mom was at CVS shopping when she saw a bunch pencil boxes on sale for $1 a piece.
 My mom, being my mom, went and asked the manager if she could buy them all for a discount.
 She ended up getting them for around 29 cents a piece!
+(You might also find it entertaining to know my mom’s name is Karen 😂)

 A class set of pencil boxes were a great way for me to organize community supplies.
-They stayed back in each table’s cubby (red box pictured above) and we only got out what we needed when we needed it.
+They stayed back in each table’s cubby (red box pictured to the left) and we only got out what we needed when we needed it.
 I liked this option instead of a caddy full of markers, crayons, scissors, glue, (read: distractions) at all times.

 21. Large Ziplock Bags